-- 61. Support has been provided to Member States for the establishment of appropriate policies and good practices, as well as capacity-building for improving governance, efficiency and the quality of procurement and supply-chain management, both in ordinary and emergency situations.
-In the Eastern Mediterranean Region, the Secretariat has collaborated closely with countries to strengthen good governance and tackle vulnerabilities to corruption through the Good Governance for Medicines programme (see section (a) above). - At the regional and country levels there have been enhanced efforts to: increase intercountry collaboration on procurement of medicines and vaccines to enhance transparency; facilitate cross-country learning; strengthen bargaining power; and mitigate high transaction costs.
-For example, PAHO's Revolving Fund for Strategic Public Health Supplies was used by 41 Latin American and Caribbean countries and territories in 2015 to purchase goods worth over US\$ 70 million.
-The Organisation of Eastern Caribbean States reported an average cost saving of 37% for buying 25 selected medicines over a five-year period by using a regional pooled procurement mechanism.2 The Nordic Forum, the Beneluxa group, the European Union's Joint Procurement Agreement to Procure Medical Countermeasures, and the Baltic Partnership Agreement are examples of joint procurement efforts that have helped to facilitate procurement in the European Region.
-In May 2017, eight European countries signed the Valletta Declaration as a commitment to explore areas for cooperation in procurement such as information sharing, joint procurement and price negotiations.
-The Regional Office for South-East Asia held a regional consultation in August 2017 with 11 countries in the region, United Nations bodies and international partners such as the Global Fund to Fight AIDS, Tuberculosis and Malaria to discuss options for intercountry and regional collaboration on public procurement and pricing. - 63.
-WHO regional offices have also been providing technical support to Member States to: improve the accuracy of national vaccine forecasts; enhance demand-consolidation activities (such as the harmonization of product requirements across countries); and improve procurement legislation and practices.
-A number of countries have introduced more strategic public procurement practices such as longer-term contracts, central bargaining and e-procurement, which have contributed to lower prices and fewer stock outs.
+PAHO's Revolving Fund for Strategic Public Health Supplies1 was used by 41 Latin American and Caribbean countries and territories in 2015 to purchase goods worth more than US\$ 70 million.
+The Organisation of Eastern Caribbean States reported an average cost saving of 37% for buying 25 selected medicines over a five-year period by using a regional pooled procurement mechanism.2 The Nordic Forum, the BeNeLuxA Initiative, the European Union's Joint Procurement Agreement to Procure Medical Countermeasures, and the Baltic Partnership Agreement are examples of joint procurement efforts that have helped to facilitate procurement in the European Region.
+In May 2017, eight European countries signed the Valletta Declaration on cooperation in the health sector as a commitment to explore areas for cooperation in procurement such as information sharing, joint procurement and price negotiations.
+The Regional Office for South-East Asia held a regional consultation in August 2017 with 11 countries in the region, United Nations bodies and international partners such as the Global Fund to Fight AIDS, Tuberculosis and Malaria to discuss options for intercountry and regional collaboration on public procurement and price.

+63. WHO regional offices have also been providing technical support to Member States to: improve the accuracy of national vaccine forecasts; enhance demand-consolidation activities (such as the harmonization of product requirements across countries); and improve procurement legislation and practices.
+Several countries have introduced more strategic public procurement practices such as longer-term contracts, central bargaining and e-procurement, which have contributed to lower prices and fewer stock outs.
 Countries that currently self-procure vaccines have been supported to consider procuring through alternative mechanisms, such as that developed by UNICEF, for enhanced access to affordable vaccines.
-Following a call for action as a result of the review in 2016 by the Strategic Advisory Group of Experts on immunization of the global vaccine action plan3 to redesign supply chains and information systems, WHO and UNICEF have been working in collaboration with other
+Following a call for action as a result of the review in 2016 by the Strategic Advisory Group of Experts on immunization of the global vaccine action plan3 to redesign supply chains and information systems, WHO and UNICEF have been working in collaboration with other partners to support countries to improve their vaccine supply and cold-chain systems with transformative solutions through the WHO/UNICEF Effective Vaccine Management initiative.4